aborn/CodeSnippet/README.md

 popkit
 =========

-## INTRO
- This repo includes lots of configure scripts, which can be used in server and desktop.
+This repo includes lots of configure scripts, code snippet, which can be used in server and desktop.

 ## USAGE
 * ./configure   -- configure local machine with this repo